saviornt/NexusLite/Project_Development.md

     - [ ] Slow query log format stability: include fields {timestamp, db, collection, filter_hash, duration_ms, limit, skip}; treat names as stable for MVP
   - [ ] Metrics naming stability: document metric names in docs and consider them stable for MVP
   - [ ] Implement a robust logging system that can be configured (logging level, format, destination) using a configuration file, the API or the CLI.
 The logging system should support structured logging and allow for easy integration with external monitoring tools.
+  - [ ] Create tests as needed,and perform all tests and fix any identified issues.
+  - [ ] Update documentation as needed.

 - [ ] Feature flags
   - [ ] Publish supported feature flags: `crypto-ecc`, `crypto-pqc` (future), `prometheus`, `regex`, `cli-bin`